mecanos28/toledo/README.md

 1. **Ensure Model Weights are Trained**

    Confirm that you have trained the Transformer model and have the weights saved (e.g., `pesos_transformer-57-0.1235.keras`).
+In code, change pre-trained model name in the prediction file.

 2. **Run the Prediction Script**